-Two of the most talked about genes in relation to nutrigenomics and health are MTHFR and COMT.
-Indeed these two genes are frequently discussed together by individuals and healthcare professionals (R).
-Partly this is because of well investigated and characterized polymorphisms such as C667T for MTHFR, or G472A for COMT, with described health impacts, but also because the frequency of their occurrence in the population is relatively high.
+Indeed these two genes are frequently discussed together.1 Partly this is because of well investigated and characterized polymorphisms such as C667T for MTHFR, or G472A for COMT, with described health impacts, but also because the frequency of their occurrence in the population is relatively high.

 In this post I’m going to do a brief run through of each genes function which will then lead into a discussion about how they may both be linked.

-I’ve covered Methylene tetrahydrofolate reductase or MTHFR before in quite a bit of depth so I think we only need a short refresher here, but if you’d like to know more check out this post, or the MTHFR gene page.
+I’ve covered Methylene tetrahydrofolate reductase or MTHFR before in quite a bit of depth so I think we only need a short refresher here, but if you’d like to know more check out the podcast episode John and I did on the latest science on MTHFR.

-So, MTHFR is an enzyme which is encoded for by the MTHFR gene, its major function is to convert 5,10-methylenetetrahydrofolate (MeTHF) to 5-methlytetrahydrofolate (MTHF) (R).
-On its own this reaction doesn’t sound very inspiring, but alterations in MTHFR activity can have profound effects throughout the body including increased cardiovascular risks (R), various neurological issues (R) and also issues during pregnancy (R).
+So, MTHFR is an enzyme which is encoded for by the MTHFR gene, its major function is to convert 5,10-methylenetetrahydrofolate (MeTHF) to 5-methlytetrahydrofolate (MTHF).2 On its own this reaction doesn’t sound very inspiring, but alterations in MTHFR activity can have profound effects throughout the body including increased cardiovascular risks,3 various neurological issues4 and also issues during pregnancy.5

 Borrowing the diagram from that previous post you can see that MTHFR sits in the one carbon pathway which takes in dietary folate and then cycles it through various forms, a key step occurring when MTHF is converted back into THF (losing a methyl group) when methionine synthase converts homocysteine into methionine.